Sample plan

 Financial District

 Two 1-acre reflecting pools set into the footprints of the Twin Towers, carved with every name.
 The museum below ground is overwhelming; budget mental energy for it.
-Exit through the Oculus transit hub — it's worth seeing.
+One section preserves the last steel structure of the Twin Towers, welds still visible; the 'Survivors' Stairs' shows how people escaped; the 'In Memoriam' wall holds every victim's photo across 300 meters.
+Exit through the Oculus transit hub — Calatrava-designed white wings, light pouring from above like a pterosaur skeleton, must-photograph.

 12:30